neardata-eu/lithops-hpc/docs/source/compute_config/hpc.md

 # HPC

-Lithops with *HPC* as a serverless compute backend.
+Lithops with *HPC* as a compute backend.

 This backend manages slurm jobs as a backbone for running Lithops tasks.
-Run it from the supercomputer cluster, with access to slurm commands and the shred FS space.
+Run it from the supercomputer cluster, with access to slurm commands and the shared FS space.

 **Note:** This backend requires a RabbitMQ server for communication and coordination between Lithops components.
 It must be accessible by workers and clients.